Pixpipe/pixpipejs/cookbook/readme.md

 The class `ImageToImageFilter` itself also inherit from `Filter` and we could imagine creating other *interface* filters that carry some specific logic but no actual data processing.

 ## What are inputs and outputs?
-Input and ouput data can be of different types but are usually `Image2D` or `Image3D`.
+Input and output data can be of different types but are usually `Image2D` or `Image3D`.
 They are stored in the already-existing `Filter`'s class attribute `this._input` and `this._output`.
 These two objects are actually *maps* and need an ID, here called a **category**.

 A *category* is just a way to give an identifier when adding an input (externally) or an output (internally, to create it).
 If your filter needs only a single input, adding a category is optional (*"0"* will be given).
 Same thing for the output, if your filter creates only one, then it's category should be *"0"* because the method `.getOutput()` uses a default value *"0"* for the *category* argument.
-The concept of *category* comes very handy when your filter has to manage multiple I/O.
+The concept of *category* comes in very handy when your filter has to manage multiple I/O.

-From ouside of your custom filter, here are the methods you can use, without having to implement them since they are part of `Filter` class:
+From outside of your custom filter, here are the methods you can use, without having to implement them since they are part of `Filter` class:

 ```javascript
 // Create a instance of your custom filter